eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 ### 10. Check the data

-At this step, you can check the data by checking the log of backend service At the end, and to be sure that you correctly achieved the pull, you can check if the data you get is the same as the one you can get at https://jsonplaceholder.typicode.com/users
+At this step, you can check the data by checking the log of the http server exposed on port 4000, you should see a log that shows the same data that you can get from https://jsonplaceholder.typicode.com/users